michael-w-williams/tutorials-1/UsingContexts/README.md

 fnlocal/nodefn       0.0.2               b33abfd56e02        6 minutes ago       75.5MB
 ```

-This Docker image resides on your local machine that means you cannot run it on a machine other than your own.
+The Docker image resides only on your local machine.
+You cannot run it on a machine other than your own.
 If you want to make the Docker image available for other users, then you need to push it to a registry such as Docker Hub.

 ## Push Your Image to Docker Hub
-A Docker registry is a system to store Docker images.
+A Docker registry is a system that stores Docker images.
 You can use Docker Hub to organize your Docker images into repositories.
 For example, a repository can have multiple versions of your image.
 By pushing your image to a Docker registry, you make your image public and accesible to other users and systems.

 ### Set Your Registry
-Start by logging in Docker using your user name and password
+To use Docker Hub as your registry, log in Docker using your user name and password.
+You can use the GUI on some operating systems, or the command line:

 ![user input](images/userinput.png)
 >```